 Williams Selyem Winery began when Ed Selyem and Burt Williams started making wine as a hobby in 1979 in Forestville, California.
 Their first commercial release was in 1981, and in less than two decades they created a cult-status winery of international acclaim.
 Setting a new standard for Pinot Noir winemaking, they put Sonoma County’s Russian River Valley at the forefront of the best Pinot Noir regions in the world.

-Today, John and Kathe Dyson, who purchased the winery from Burt and Ed in 1998, work with winemaker Bob Cabral to carry on the passion for Pinot Noir without compromise.
+Today, John and Kathe Dyson, who purchased the winery from Burt and Ed in 1998, work with winemaker Jeff Mangahas to carry on the passion for Pinot Noir without compromise.
+Other varieties bottled at Williams Selyem include Chardonnay, Zinfandel and Chenin Blanc.

-Feeney Vineyard dates back to 1926.
-The vineyard is mostly Zinfandel but does contain a healthy amount of Alicante Bouschet and Grand Noir de la Calmette.
+Feeney Vineyard was renamed Montafi Vineyard and dates back to 1926.
+Situated in the Russian River Valley the vineyard is mostly Zinfandel but does contain a healthy amount of Alicante Bouschet and Grand Noir de la Calmette.
 A little Petite Sirah is interspersed as well.

 My rating: 92 points.